Southern royal albatross: Taxonomy

 Albatrosses belong to family Diomedeidae of the order Procellariiformes, along with shearwaters, fulmars, storm petrels, and diving petrels.
 They share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns; the nostrils of the albatross are on the sides of the bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 Finally, they produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
-This is used against predators as well as an energy rich food source for chicks and for the adults during their long flights.
+This is used against predators as well as being an energy rich food source for chicks and for the adults during their long flights.

 This species was once considered conspecific with the northern royal albatross (Diomedea sanfordi) as the royal albatross.
 The split into two species is widely though not universally accepted: it is recognized by, for example, the IOC World Bird List, BirdLife International, Brooke, and Robertson & Nunn, but not by Clements, while the American Ornithologists' Union has recognized the need for a proposal.